Net Yaroze: Versions

 Though it lacked regional lockout, the Net Yaroze console exists in three variations: one for Japan, one for North America and one for Europe and Australia.
 The Europe/Australia version boots in PAL mode, while the others boot in NTSC mode.
 There are further differences between the Japanese kit and the others; the manuals are in Japanese, the software for Japanese PCs is included, and the discs and access card sticker have different printing.
 The Japanese version is sometimes unofficially referred to as DTL-3000 rather than DTL-H3000.

 The Net Yaroze was only available for purchase by mail order; but Sony also provided it to universities in the UK, France (EPITA), and Japan.

 Additionally, a version of CodeWarrior for PlayStation was released for both Windows and Macintosh in October 1996.
 LightWave 3D was another consumer-level PlayStation development tool.

 The Net Yaroze lacks many of the features the official PlayStation Software Developers Kit provided, such as advanced hardware debugging, special software, certain libraries, and Sony's extensive technical support (including BBS and live telephone support).
 Dedicated Usenet groups, with access restricted to Net Yaroze members, were maintained by Sony; homepage hosting was also provided.
 The access was restricted according to the kit's region of origin, which made collaboration between users in different territories impractical.

 The Yaroze's primary RAM was the same as the consumer's model (2 megabytes).
 Game code, graphics, audio samples and run-time libraries were limited to fit in the 2 MB of primary RAM, 1 MB of VRAM, and 0.5 MB of sound RAM, since the Net Yaroze will not play user-burned CDs, a necessary restriction in order to prevent piracy and ensure that the Yaroze program would not compete with the PlayStation's professional software development kit.
 This however, was not a problem for licensed developers who owned the official SDK.
-There are many commercial PlayStation titles (such as Devil Dice, originally a Net Yaroze game) that can be entirely RAM-resident, and have been developed with the Net Yaroze, while using the CD strictly to spool Red Book audio (CD-DA).
+There are many commercial PlayStation titles (such as Devil Dice, long mistaken as a Net Yaroze game) that can be entirely RAM-resident, and have been developed with the Net Yaroze, while using the CD strictly to spool Red Book audio (CD-DA).